-Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
+Early help can be particularly useful to address non-violent HSB (Harmful sexual behaviour) and may prevent escalation of sexual violence.
 It is particularly important that the designated safeguarding lead (and their deputies) know what the local early help process is and how and where to access support.